mikeysklar/grippy/README.md

 ## Overview

 Grippy started as a one-handed pocket keyboard.
-It uses chords (SAIE layout) to enter letters, numbers, and symbols.
+It uses chords to enter letters, numbers, and symbols.
 It quickly evolved into an everyday-carry note-taking pocket comptuer.

 I’ve gone through five complete hardware re-designs to achieve a low-profile ultralight EDC.